booiykie/CharacterCopier/ReadMe.md

 ## Prerequisites

 1. *.NET SDK*: Ensure you have the .NET SDK installed.
 You can download it from Microsoft's .NET website.
+The project was developed on `version 7`.

 - Verify the installation: